All this talk of Royal Weddings reminds me I still need to tell you about accessible days out in Sandringham, the Queen’s country retreat in Norfolk.

 - Sandringham House, Museum and Visitor Centre are fully accessible for wheelchair users.

 - There are reserved car parking bays close to the Visitor Centre for disabled visitors.

-- Transport is available for those less able to walk, from inside the ticket office entrance to the front door of the house and back throughout the day.
+- Transport is available for those less able to walk, from inside the ticket office entrance to the house’s front door and back throughout the day.
 There is no charge for this service.

-- There are adapted toilets at the Visitor Centre and at the Stables Tea Room.
+- There are adapted toilets at the Visitor Centre and the Stables Tea Room.

 - Wheelchairs may be borrowed free of charge (deposit required); inquire at the Restaurant.

-- Wheelchair users and those less able to walk should be aware that there are quite long distances to cover between the Visitor Centre and Sandringham House, and around the gardens and grounds.
+- Wheelchair users and those less able to walk should be aware that there are relatively long distances to cover between the Visitor Centre and Sandringham House and around the gardens and grounds.

-- There is no discount offered on admission tickets for wheelchair users and other visitors with disabilities, but all visitors who require an access companion are entitled to a complimentary ticket for that person.
+- There is no discount on admission tickets for wheelchair users and other visitors with disabilities.
+Still, all visitors who require an access companion are entitled to a complimentary ticket for that person.

 - Registered assistance dogs are welcome in Sandringham House, Museum and Gardens.

 And here’s a link to the full access statement: Accessibility Guide